A Dark Night's Passing: Publication history

 A Dark Night's Passing was published in serialised form in the left-leaning general interest magazine Kaizō, starting in 1921.
 In 1922, the first part was published in book form by Shinchosha.
 The serialisation ended in 1937; the same year, the novel's second part was published in book form by Kaizōsha, the publishing house of Kaizō, in the anthology Shiga Naoya zenshū ("Shiga Naoya collected works").

 Legacy

 A Dark Night's Passing is regarded as Shiga's major work.
 While Shiga's body of work is mostly associated with the I-novel genre, A Dark Night's Passing contains many fictional elements.
-On the other hand, writer Shūsaku Endō sees Shiga's novel less as a work of fiction but a "long essay".
-The novel's protagonist Kensaku has been associated with its author by most readers.
+On the other hand, writer Shūsaku Endō saw Shiga's novel less as a work of fiction than as a "long essay".
+The novel's protagonist, Kensaku, has been associated with its author by most readers.

 The novel was adapted for film by director Shirō Toyoda in 1959.